Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, we will send a copy to them.

-The U.S. Department of Homeland Security extended the REAL ID deadline to October 21, 2021; to learn more about REAL ID requirements and use, visit: https://www.dhs.gov/real-id.
-To make your Wisconsin Driver’s License a REAL ID, the Department of Transportation requires certified copies of birth certificates and, if needed, marriage licenses.
-These can be obtained at any Register of Deeds office.
+The U.S. Department of Homeland Security extended the REAL ID deadline to May 7, 2025; to learn more about REAL ID requirements and use, visit: https://www.dhs.gov/real-id.
+To make your Wisconsin Driver’s License a REAL ID, the Department of Transportation requires certified copies of birth certificates and, if needed, marriage certificates.
+Any Wisconsin Register of Deeds office can issue birth and marriage certificates for events that occurred in Wisconsin.
 You can also receive these via mail by ordering online at https://www.vitalchek.com/order_main.aspx.
-(Both options are for births and marriages that occurred in Wisconsin only.)

 The Register of Deeds office is charged with the duty of being an independent custodian of records relating to real estate.
 As such, the only area in which we can offer assistance is with general processing questions.
 We cannot assist you with the actual drafting of documents.
 We highly recommend that you obtain legal counsel for these transactions.